Welcome! We’re glad you found us. You’ll find lots of helpful information about the Siberian cat and it’s care, here in our website.

 This is a social cat which becomes as much a member of the family as you allow.
 Affectionate and loving with loyalty comparable to a dog.

 Most importantly, the Siberian cat breed has lower allergen levels making it possible for children and adults with allergies to finally have a family cat.

 Siberian cats are the native cat of Russia.

-Glorious Siberians’ foundation stock has been primarily imported from Russia, as well as Poland and Greece!
+Glorious Siberians’ foundation stock has been primarily imported from Russia, as well as Poland, Greece and Switzerland!
 FrostyForest Fiona, our senior (first) queen was born in the U.S. from imported parents.

 All of our cats are registered with TICA

 “This cattery has NOT been inspected by and is not endorsed by The International Cat Association, Inc.”